-- Indicated Resources were estimated using a maximum distance of 25 metres from a drill hole and meeting a single hole minimum. - Inferred Resources were estimated utilizing a no hole minimum and using a minimum of 25 metres and maximum of 200 metres from a drill hole in the East and West Lenses and 50 metres in the Footwall Lens.
-Limited drilling has occurred in the Footwall lens and due to the narrow high-grade nature of the mineralization, a smaller area of influence was utilized. - The MRE encompasses 3 mineralized massive sulphide lenses. - The database is comprised of 204 drill holes including 7,030 samples; of these approximately 1,417 samples were utilized in the estimate. - Grade capping was not utilized as it was noted that the general uniformity of grade was fairly consistent with no significant outliers in the assay results. - The specific gravities used in the MRE were based on a total of 549 physically measured specific gravities within the mineralized lenses.
+- Indicated Resources were estimated using a maximum distance of 25 metres from a drill hole and meeting a single hole minimum. - Inferred Resources were estimated utilizing a no hole minimum and using a minimum of 25 metres and maximum of 200 metres from a drill hole in the East and West Lenses and 50 metres in the Footwall Lens, within the interpreted limits of the mineralized zones.
+Limited drilling has occurred in the Footwall lens and due to the narrow high-grade nature of the mineralization, a smaller area of influence was utilized. - The MRE encompasses three mineralized massive to semi-massive sulphide lenses. - The database is comprised of 204 drill holes including 7,030 samples; of these approximately 1,417 samples were utilized in the estimate. - Grade capping was not utilized as it was noted that the general uniformity of grade was fairly consistent with no significant outliers in the assay results. - The specific gravities used in the MRE were based on a total of 549 physically measured specific gravities within the mineralized lenses.